Controller

 }

-public $get_validation_rules = [ 'authorid' => 'required|numeric' ];
+public $get_validation_rules = ['authorid' => 'required|integer'];

-public $get_filter_rules = [ 'authorid' => 'trim' ];
+public $get_filter_rules = ['authorid' => 'trim'];

 public function getRequest() {